SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 REV WAR DAMAGES

-Source: War Damages in NJ, British and American, Index Book 1776-1782, NJ State Archives, film number not recorded
+Source: War Damages in NJ, British and American, Index Book 1776-1782, NJ State Archives, film number inadvertently not recorded.

-No record of death has been found for Samuel Sayler in NJ or Canada..
+No record of his death has been found.

 BURIAL OF MARGARET JONES